 1. Check with the Council First

-You need to inspect the distance of the tree and its branches to your home and your neighbors’, because when you remove overhanging branches and the stumps it might cause damage to your home or your neighbors.
+You need to inspect the distance of the tree and its branches to your home and your neighbours’, because when you remove overhanging branches and the stumps it might cause damage to your home or your neighbours.
 Small branches often look heavier than they look.
-It is a great move to talk to your neighbors if there is any overhanging branch above your neighbor’s property.
+It is a great move to talk to your neighbours if there is an overhanging branch above your neighbour’s property.

 The roots of a tree is a like huge net that covers a big area of the soil.
 When all the branches have been cut down by professionals, you can’t just pull out the stump as the roots, buried cables, and plumbing pipes might tackle together.
 They could be damaged when you pull up the tree roots.
 This is one of the most legit reasons why you should not remove a tree by yourself.
 Professionals know the best.